Cy-Fair High School: Athletics

 Cy-Fair competes athletically in District 17-6A of the University Interscholastic League.

 Football

+In 1976, the Bobcats clinched the 16-4A Conference Championship with one of the most electrifying offenses in the Houston area, racking up an impressive average of over 30 points per game.
+Despite their stellar season, the Bobcats' run ended in the state playoffs, where they fell to a powerhouse Temple Wildcats squad that advanced to the state championship game.

-The 1985 football team finished with a 13-1-1 record, losing to perennial power Permian High School 7-10 in the 5A state semifinals.
+The 1985 football team finished with a 13–1–1 record, losing to perennial power Permian High School 7–10 in the 5A state semifinals.